How Much Does It Cost to Move?

 - Do you offer shipment tracking?
 (This is not a standard feature, but some companies are now offering tracking.)

-Moving can be a complex process when you have an entire household to prepare.
+Moving can be a complex process when there is an entire household to prepare.
 Identifying how much it costs to move can also be tricky, but having as much information as possible can help guide the process.
-Consider the answers to these frequently asked questions as you make your decisions.
+Customers are encouraged to consider the answers to these frequently asked questions during the decision-making process.

 Q. How much does it cost to move?

-Several critical factors like distance, house size, and exceptional circumstances affect the actual cost of moving.
-An average cost to move locally is $1,250.
+Several critical factors such as distance, house size, and special circumstances affect the actual cost of moving.
+An average cost to move using professional movers locally is $1,711, or $4,792 for long-distance.
+Customers can try punching in a few numbers in a “cost to move calculator” or calling around for quotes for a customized estimate.

 Q. Can moving costs be deducted from taxes?

 In some cases, yes.
-If you are moving specifically for a job, it’s possible that you can deduct your moving expenses.
-It’s best to consult with an accountant to make sure you qualify and to properly account for the costs.
-You’ll need to save all associated receipts.
+If someone is moving specifically for a job, it’s possible that they can deduct their moving expenses.
+It’s advisable for them to consult with an accountant to make sure they qualify and to properly account for the costs by saving all associated receipts.

 Q. What’s the average cost to move a 3-bedroom house?

-While costs vary from city to city, an average 3-bedroom house could cost between $480 and $800.
+While costs vary from city to city, the average cost to move a house with 3 bedrooms is between $480 and $800.

 Q. Can I hire movers to move a single item?

 Yes.
-If you cannot get assistance moving a large item or have no way to transport it, you can hire a local mover to pick up and transport a single item.
+If someone cannot get assistance moving a large item or has no way to transport it, they can hire a local mover to pick up and transport a single item.
 This is also the case if it’s a specialty item like a piano or a safe.